Long Tail Keywords What Are They For and How Do We Use Them?

 One thing to keep in mind is that just because a keyword has low search volume doesn’t necessarily mean it’s not competitive.

 Take the term “how to lose weight during pregnancy if obese”.
 This only gets 10 searches per month and seems like an incredibly narrow keyword.
 It should be easy to rank for, right?

 Not when the first page of the SERPs includes sites like Healthline, ScienceDaily, and the Chicago Tribune—all with a domain authority in the 90s.

-In this case, it’s because our keyword is really just synonymous with a more general search term.
+In this case, it’s because our keyword is really just a synonym for a more general search term.
 The same pages that rank for this one also rank for more competitive terms like “obese and pregnant” and “obese pregnancy”.

-So, as you go forward and start using your newfound knowledge of long tail keywords for SEO, just remember that not all long tails are created equally.
+So, as you go forward and start using your newfound knowledge of long tail keywords, just remember that not all long tails are created equally.
 You've got to evaluate the competition just like any other type of keyword research, and what long tail keywords are for.